hindmasj/my-nifi-cluster/docs/experiment-write_to_redis.md

 ### ConsumeKafka

 Copy the consumer processor from previous experiments and make these changes.
+In this case as the messages are whole JSON arrays then there is no message demarcator.

 * Topic Name(s) = my.enrichment.topic
-* Message Demarcator = , (a comma)
+* Message Demarcator = (Tick "Set Empty String")

 ### SplitRecord